jrowlingson/stencil-tailwind/README.md

 ### Create your Tailwind config file (optional)

-While Tailwind provides a sensible default configuration it is often desirable to further customize your theme.
-This configuration can be used as a starting point for such customizations.
+While Tailwind provides a sensible default configuration, it is often desirable to further customize your theme.
+This default configuration can be used as a starting point for such customizations.
 To customize your Tailwind installation, you will first need to generate a config file for your project using the included Tailwind CLI utility when you install the `stencil-tailwind` npm package.

 `npm tailwindcss init`